Abhishek222983101/Paradigm_hn4/README.md

 - Dashboards that non-technical stakeholders can't interpret
 - No trust signals — regulators can't verify data completeness or reliability

-TraceLoop fixes all of this.
+TraceFlow fixes all of this.

 ---